markpayneatwork/PredictabilityEngine/README.txt

 Setup
 =====
-* The PredEng package should be available (e.g. via a softlink) in the ./resources/PredEng_Package directory
+* The PredEng package should be installed.
+If not installed in advance, it should be available (e.g. via a softlink) in the ./resources/PredEng_Package directory so that it can be installed using ./src/A1.Install_support_tools.r
+* The ./scratch directory should be configured with lots of space available to serve as storage for intermediate files.
+This can be, for example, on the HPC scratch.

 Workflow (e.g. for updating time series)
 =======================================